thomasread99/linux_pam_nfc/README.md

 - UI for adding and managing users

 ### Extension
+*Please get in touch with the owner of this project before attempting anything from this section - thomas@readcode.co.uk*
 - Windows/MacOS version

+## CONTRIBUTION
+If you would like to be added as a contributor to this project, please get in touch with the owner via email: thomas@readcode.co.uk

 ## USEFUL LINKS
 - [Linux-PAM Application Developers' Guide](http://www.linux-pam.org/Linux-PAM-html/Linux-PAM_ADG.html)